sandheepsebastain/gasoline-vehicle-study/README.md

 3. ScikitLearn
 The code should run with no issues using Python versions 3.8.

-The data has not been attached to the project.
+**The data has not been attached to the project.
 Please download the US EPA dataset from Kaggle, link available in (https://www.kaggle.com/epa/fuel-economy?select=database.csv).
-Store the 'database.csv' file in a folder called 'Data'.
+Store the 'database.csv' file in a folder called 'Data'**

 ## Project Motivation<a name="motivation"></a>